-10.21.2. the Merchant must ensure that the Cardholder understands that the Merchant is responsible for the Transaction, including delivery of the products (whether physical or digital) or provision of the services, and for customer service and dispute resolution, all in accordance with the terms applicable to the Transaction.
+10.21.2. the Merchant must ensure that the Cardholder understands that the Merchant is responsible for the Transaction, including the delivery of the products (whether physical or digital) or provision of the services, and for customer service and dispute resolution, all in accordance with the terms applicable to the Transaction.

 10.22. to provide to Paysera all information and documentation which Paysera deems relevant for the execution of this Supplement without undue delay and upon Paysera’s request.
-The Merchant shall notify Paysera in writing, unprompted and without undue delay, about any changes to the information provided (especially about changes to the corporate purpose, changes to the product range type, sales or leasing of the company or any other change of owner, changes to the company’s legal form or the company`s name; changes to the Merchant’s financial situation which could jeopardise the proper fulfilment of the Merchant’s obligations resulting from this Supplement).
-The Merchant shall be obliged, upon Paysera’s request, to provide documents which are in a language other than English together with a certified English translation.
+The Merchant shall notify Paysera in writing, unprompted and without undue delay, about any changes to the information provided (especially about changes to the corporate purpose, changes to the product range type, sales or leasing of the company or any other change of owner, changes to the company’s legal form or the company's name; changes to the Merchant’s financial situation which could jeopardise the proper fulfilment of the Merchant’s obligations resulting from this Supplement).
+The Merchant shall be obliged, upon Paysera’s request, to provide documents which are in a language other than English, together with a certified English translation.
 The Merchant guarantees all information provided is correct and acceptable;

 10.23.1. the complete name and address of the head office, the commercial register where the company is registered, the company code, and all other information which must be provided in business letters according to the respectively applicable law;

 10.23.2. general terms and conditions, provisions regarding rights of revocation and/or return, concerning the processing of Refunds and, where necessary, pre-contractual information;

 10.23.4. countries to which the Merchant delivers and the applicable delivery conditions;